amelraihana/UKDistanceCalculator/README.md

 #### Unit Tests

-The project includes unit tests using JUnit 5 to verify the functionality of the service.
-You can run the tests using Maven:
+The project includes unit tests with JUnit 5 to ensure the service works correctly.
+You can run the tests with Maven:

 ```bash
 mvn test